KnownStormChaser/master-weather-model-list/models/ensemble_models/regional/austria/c-laef.md

 ## What area it covers
 - **Coverage:** Austria and the surrounding (extended) Alpine region
-- **Domain details:** 600 × 432 grid points centred on the Alpine region (same domain as the deterministic AROME-Aut).
-The public dataset is published on a WGS84 grid (EPSG:4326) with a bounding box of approximately 42.98–51.82 °N, 5.49–22.1 °E.
+- **Domain details:** Native model grid is 600 × 432 points centred on the Alpine region (same domain as the deterministic AROME-Aut).
+The public dataset is regridded to a regular WGS84 / EPSG:4326 lat-lon grid of **594 × 492 points** (0.028° lon × 0.018° lat), bounding box ≈ 42.98–51.82 °N, 5.50–22.10 °E (confirmed from the distributed files).

 ---